amarjeet-singh-1304/Soccer_Team_and_Similar_Player_Selection/project_ml_evaluation.md

 values for given model.
 Here , I applied GridSearch CV to the linear regression model.
 Also, I applied cross validation 5 times to each of  selected hyperparameter.
 **Evaluation:**
-In our given dataset as value of RMSE and MAPE is same as of classic Linear Regression model.
+In our given dataset as value of Mean Average Percentage error and Root mean square error is same as of classic Linear Regression model.
 So tuning the parameters is not helping in this case.
-As I tried also applying cross validation technique but it is not helping either in improving the accuracy
+As I tried also applying cross validation technique, but it is not helping either in improving the accuracy.
+Also, tried to apply model on less number of attributes but accuracy is decreased further.

 2. Ridge Regression Model
 **Construction:**